lisasen/data-ideas/dpaas/dpaas_white_paper_with_DS.md

 - **60%** of self-service BI initiatives fail due to lack of data trust (Gartner)
 - **40%** of analytics projects face delays from siloed delivery (McKinsey)
 - **70%** of rework stems from misaligned KPIs and delayed governance (internal benchmark)
-- Millions in wasted effort from duplicate pipelines, disconnected teams, and fragmented tools
+- $M wasted annually in re-engineering dashboards across business units (Forrester)

 ---